 can contact our Education Team for assistance.

 All API Certified Practising Valuer (CPV) and Residential Property Valuer (RPV) Members must hold a current RMM Certificate.
 Certificates expire on 31 December of the third year following completion.
 If your Risk Management Module Completion Certificate is to expire on 31 December this year then you are required to complete one of the available Risk Management Modules before the end of the current calendar year.

-Not sure when you last completed a Risk Management Module?
+I’m not sure when I last completed a Risk Management Module?

 Your CPD Diary in My Portal shows your recent CPD event history.
 If you have a current Completion Certificate from a Risk Management Module which is not listed in your CPD Diary please contact our Education Team for assistance.